LITTLE ALBION GUEST HOUSE / SURRY HILLS SURRY HILLS – ARCHITECTURE

 Situated in Surry Hills – a fine-grain, inner-city suburb in Sydney – is a heritage-listed former convent turned boarding house, turned boutique guest house.
 It fronts Albion Street (south) and Little Albion Street (north) – a once tired, dodgy laneway.
 There is a former church turned commercial office building (west), a former school hall turned mixed-use apartment building (east) and a substation (northeast).

-Besides maximising the site’s development potential, our Client – like a discerning modern traveller – wants a boutique guest house design that feels homely, local and authentic.
+Besides maximising the site’s development potential, our Client – like a discerning modern traveller – wants an authentic and personalised lifestyle hotel.
 The Council wants the integrity of the heritage building facade along the main street, and the presence of the former church along the laneway, maintained.
 The neighbours are precious about their living amenities whilst the public yearn for a safer laneway.

 We listen to the stakeholders by creating a neighbourhood-centric architecture – humble and socially-connected; a microcosm and a storybook of Surry Hills – shaped by the notable characteristics of its heritage context and the local area alike.